michadenheijer/pynytimes/README.md

 Use all (actually most) New York Times APIs, get all the data you need from the Times!

+## Documentation

+Extensive documentation is available at: https://pynytimes.michadenheijer.com/.

 ## Installation

 There are multiple options to install and ugprade pynytimes, but the easiest is by just installing it using ```pip``` (or ```pip3```).